manupaisable/vagrant-ci-gocd/README.md

 ### Tests

-For the initial setup we are using a single virtual machine created by Vagrant.
+For now we are using a single virtual machine created by Vagrant.
 The Ansible provisioning process installs 3 "roles" on this VM: go-server, go-agent and an example pipeline.

 Each role details a series of tasks to configure the VM.
 At the end of each role, we test for an expected outcome that informs us that the role was set up correctly: